Builders & Renovation Specialists in Brixton

 - Why is damp common in Brixton basement and lower ground floor flats?

 - London Clay holds groundwater, and the lower-lying parts of Brixton (around Acre Lane and Brixton Water Lane) have higher persistent moisture levels than properties higher up Brixton Hill.
 Original slate damp-proof courses on pre-1900 properties have often failed after 120+ years, allowing rising damp through the ground-floor walls.
 Basement-level flats can also suffer penetrating damp from groundwater pressure on external walls.
 We diagnose the cause first (rising, penetrating, or condensation each need different treatments), then treat with chemical DPC injection plus replastering, or waterproof tanking for basement walls.
-Cost £2,500-£8,000 depending on cause and area.
+Cost from £2,500 depending on cause and area.

 - Are Brixton conservation areas restrictive for extensions?